kodecocodes/i9t/app-thinning/app-thinning.markdown

 ## On Demand Slicing Explanation [Theory]

-Now that you have provided the infratstructure for Apple to slice your Asset Catalog resources, it's time to take a more aggressive approach at limiting content on the initial download.
+Now that you have provided the infrastructure for Apple to slice your Asset Catalog resources, it's time to take a more aggressive approach at limiting content on the initial download.
 That is, you'll incorporate "lazily downloading", where you only get the resource when it's needed immediately or in the near future.

 The primary class responsible for dealing with on-demand resources is called **NSBundleResourceRequest**.
 This class is responsible for fetching the resources that need to be downloaded from the App Store.

-Wait so what's a resource?
-A resource can be a number of things, an image, images, NSBundles, NSBundleResourcesRequests can load a number of things--it just can't be executable code (what about steganography?).
+Wait so what's an on-demand resource?
+It can consist of images, data, openGL shaders, SpriteKit Particles, Watchkit Complications etc. The main thing to note is that it just can't be executable code.
+You will use on-demand resources to load a data file using Bundles

 Time to whip out the coding skrillz.
 Navigate to **MapChromeViewController.swift** and hunt down the **downloadAndDisplayMapOverlay** function.
 It is here that you will replace the content of an MKTileOverlay rendered on the device instead of online.